akashmdubey/AmazonStockAnalysis/README.md

 ### Candidate Models:

- 1) Kalman Filter
+Kalman Filter
- 2) GARCH
+GARCH
+MIDAS
- 3) Moving Average
+Moving Average
- 4) Fama French Regression-OLS-3 factor
-(In process):
-5) LSTM
+LSTM
+Random Forest
+Ridge Regression
-6) Elastic Net
+Elastic Net
-7) MIDAS
+Model Combination (RF)

  ### Trading Strategies:
-Rough idea :

-Day trading:
-The trading pattern you can take in US.Trade the same stock in 1 day.
-If(Predicted_close > Actual_open)
-->to make buy at 9am and sell at 5pm today;
+Day trading: The trading pattern you can take in US.Trade the same stock in 1 day.
+If(Predicted_close > Actual_open) ->make buy at 9am and sell at 5pm today; else ->just enjoy today;

+Swing trading: Buy, hold or sell depend on the stock and market trend.
+Efficient and Saves on taxes Based on identifying trend in stocks, like indicator

+Indicators: Bollinger Bands,Macd,Keltner Channel.

+The presentation for Amazon Stock Analysis can be found here:https://drive.google.com/file/d/1LlRC8F-M71g3qMlD2thWoButi6KQD23S/view?usp=sharing